thomasteoh/thomasteoh.github.io/_drafts/2014-01-01-example-content.md

 git push origin master

 <div class="message">
-  Howdy!
-This is an example blog post that shows several types of HTML content supported in this theme.
+  Howdy! test This is an example blog post that shows several types of HTML content supported in this theme.
 </div>

 <div class="posts">